 The ducklings are already feeding themselves, and they will learn to fly at an age of somewhere between three and ten weeks.
 A four-day-old baby antelope runs through the lab.
 In most animals, these critical periods close forever after just a few months, and the animals have no stimulus beyond their routine to go with.

 The ducklings will fly, migrate for the winter, swim, and feed on schedule, and the antelope will eat grass and migrate according to its innate brain makeup.
 We wonder why this is so, but let’s continue with our focus on humans.

 This post is an excerpt from chapter 9.7.1 of Inventory of the Universe.

 This video, a TED Talk by Patricia Kuhl, is vital to understand the critical period for learning language.
 As she says, this is a worldwide phenomena and as you’ll see around the 8 minute mark only works with human beings, parents rather than just audio, computers or TV.

 Many questions come to mind and she asks a few of them: Why is this a worldwide phenomenon? why does it need ‘human’ participation?
 Are then any other critical periods of other disciplines?
 These are the kind of question for which The Explanation will give the answers.
 Join our list and stay tuned.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Critical Periods: When Babies and Children Learn
+Please use the Social Network links just below to share this information from The Explanation, Critical Periods: When Babies and Children Learn